Sherlockboy/LaravelStore/README.md

  - Left part contains table with information about each product in cart - image, name, price, quantity, subtotal.
 There are also buttons `Remove from cart` to the right of each product which allow to remove particular product from cart and `Clear Shopping Cart` below the table, which removes all products from cart.
+Item quantity can be changed using `+` and `-` buttons and by inserting desired amount into input.

  - Right part of cart page contains cart summary - Total price and link to Checkout page (see below).